gustavosmanc/cute-alert/README.md

 ## Docs

-It's way too simple for you to import this lib into your code, all you have to do is call ```cuteAlert()``` and pass it's arguments in object notation.
+It's way too simple for you to import this lib into your code, all you have to do is call ```cuteAlert()``` and pass its arguments in object notation.

 ```buttonText``` is an optional parameter, by default it's set as "OK".